ToshioCP/Gtk4-tutorial/gfm/sec2.md

 ### Installation from the distribution packages

-The first way is the easiest way to install.
+This is the easiest way to install.
-I've installed GTK 4 packages (version 4.12.2) on Ubuntu 23.10.
+I've installed GTK 4 packages (version 4.14.2) on Ubuntu 24.04 LTS.

 ~~~
 $ sudo apt install libgtk-4-dev